-4.4 Management Systems
+4.4 Management Systems Refer page 203

 All 7 management systems in place are standardised and certified from accredited certification bodies to ensure continuity of the total management system approach.

 The management systems certified by accredited certification bodies are reported as the number of systems that have been certified out of the total number of management systems in the company.